Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Feasible Ways to Enlarge Feature maps

 \subsection{Upsampling inputs}

-A straightforward way to enlarge output feature dimensions of a layer is upsampling the corresponding input.
-For example, classical interpolators such as bilinear or nearest interpolation can be applied to upscale the input (see Figure \ref{fig-upsampling} for an illustration of using nearest interpolation), then the subsequent output features will also be scaled up proportionally.
+A straightforward way is to upsample the input such that the subsequent feature maps are also scaled up.
+Classical interpolators and learnable upsampling methods can be used here.
+Specifically, nearest and bilinear interpolations are considered here and Figure \ref{fig-upsampling} illustrates a case of nearest interpolation, where the input is upsampled by repeating the nearest point.
+In addition, deconvolution \cite{zeiler2010deconv}, which is a fractionally-strided convolution with learnable filters, will also be compared in this paper.

-However, this method may yield redundant feature dimensions.
-Let us demonstrate such problem using a one-dimensional example.
-As shown in Figure \ref{fig-redundancy}, for an input $ x \in \mathbb{R}^2 $, when we enlarge it by 3 times using nearest interpolation and then apply a 2-dimensional filter, we obtain an output feature vector $ v=(v_1,v_2,\ldots, v_5) $.
-However, no matter what value the filter takes, $ v_1=v_2 $ and $ v_4=v_5 $ always hold true.
-This means that although the output feature appears to be 5-dimensional, it is actually only 3-dimensional and therefore less representative.
-The experimental results in the \ref{UpVStr} section will further reflect this problem.
+Upsampling inputs may generate redundant feature entries so that only very local structures are convolved in the early stages.
+A toy example shown in Figure \ref{fig-redundancy} can demonstrate this phenomenon.
+For an input $ x \in \mathbb{R}^2 $, when we enlarge it by a factor of 3 and then apply a 2-dimensional filter, we will obtain an output feature vector $ v=(v_1,v_2,\ldots, v_5) $.
+In this case, $ v_1=v_2 $ and $ v_4=v_5 $ always hold true no matter what value the input takes.
+It means that although the output appears to be the length of 5, two of them are actually redundant.
+A similar problem exists implicitly in other upsampling methods, which prevents global information from being timely captured by the model.
+Admittedly, this redundancy issue may not reduce the final performance, but it raises concerns about efficiency.
+The experiments in Section \ref{section-Up-verus-stride} will compare in detail the modifications introduced here and next.

-In order to remedy the above problem, we will put forward a more effective method in the next subsection.